pprosser-redhat/quarkus-superheroes-skupper/README Remote DB with Podman sites.md

 ## Setting up the Demo

+This demo using the following

+AWS <---------- My Laptop ----------> Azure

+Everything routes through the laptop..

 ### Deploy 2 OpenShift clusters

 Choose one of the 2 clusters to host the Superheroes fight game.
 Typically choose the most public cluster if you have one.